 5283.
-Role of the Advanced Nurse Practitioner (formerly NURS 6073) 3(3-0)
+Role of the Advanced Nurse Practitioner

 Prerequisites: NURS 5103 and/or consent of the graduate coordinator.

 Examination of the multiple roles of the nurse in advanced practice and integration of these roles into the practice settings.
 Explores the process of resource utilization in relationship to health care management, health promotion, and cost effectiveness.